 As the Guidelines already direct courts to consider (to a limited degree) the collateral consequences of imprisonment on defendants, see, e.g., USSG §5H1.6, adding a section to Part H, Chapter Five, that would direct courts to consider the collateral consequences of a sentence on non-citizens would be consistent with the current Guidelines framework.
-NACDL recommends adding a new section-USSG §5H1.13-that would inter alia direct courts to consider, for example, the fact that an alien defendant in fact does face deportation; the length of time the defendant has been away from the country to which he is to be deported; the extent of family and community ties, if any, he will have in the country to which he is to be deported; any civil or criminal repercussions the defendant could face prior to being, or once he has been, deported; and whether the fact that he is a non-citizen would fortuitously increase his sentence.
+NACDL recommends adding a new section-USSG §5H1.13-that would inter alia direct courts to consider, for example, the fact that an alien defendant in fact does face deportation; the length of time the defendant has been away from the country to which he is to be deported; the extent of family and community ties, if any, he will have in the country to being, or once he has been, deported; and whether the fact that he is a non-citizen would fortuitously increase his sentence.
 This list, of course, is non-exhaustive.